krezler21/Simple-Employees-Manager/README.md

 The application includes safeguards against actions such as adding the same employee to a group or entering incorrect data.
 In case of mishandling the program, an alert should appear, providing information on what steps need to be taken to complete a specific action.

 ## Installation
 If you would like to install my project I highly recommend you to do this via IntellIJ.
-Threre are few steps how to do this:
+There are few steps how to do this:
 * Create new "JavaFX" project in IntellIJ
 * Replace your "main" folder with my "main" folder, downloaded from this repository
 * Copy code below into "pom.xml" file